graphite-project/whisper/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Please report bug only for whisper component here, if you want to to do so for Graphite, please use [graphite-web repo](https://github.com/graphite-project/graphite-web/issues/new/choose)**
+**Please report bug only for whisper component here, if you want to do so for Graphite, please use [graphite-web repo](https://github.com/graphite-project/graphite-web/issues/new/choose)**

 **Describe the bug**
 A clear and concise description of what the bug is.